-Does a metal detectorist’s mystery discovery reveal King Henry VIII’s soft side?
+Does a metal detectorist’s mystery discovery reveal Henry VIII’s soft side?

 The jewellery shows the initials and symbols of Henry VIII and his first wife Katherine of Aragon – but it’s not yet known whether it originally belonged to the king or to Katherine

-An extraordinary piece of gold jewellery - linked to the 16th century English King Henry VIII, has been discovered by a metal detectorist in a field in the English Midlands.
+An extraordinary piece of gold jewellery linked to Henry VIII has been discovered by a metal detectorist in a field in the Midlands.

-The object - a heart-shaped gold pendant attached to a gold chain - is set to be of great historical significance.
+The object – a heart-shaped gold pendant attached to a gold chain – promises to be of great historical significance.

 However, for the time being, its story is a tantalising mystery.

-It bears the initials and symbols of Henry VIII and his first wife Katherine of Aragon - but it’s not yet known whether it originally belonged to the king or to Katherine or to one of the king’s friends or courtiers.
+It bears the initials and symbols of the Tudor monarch and his first wife Katherine of Aragon – but it’s not yet known whether it originally belonged to the king or to Katherine or to one of the king’s friends or courtiers.

-However, one possibility is that it may have been presented by or through Katherine to Henry as a tournament prize, immediately after a major jousting tournament at the royal palace of Westminster in 1511 in which Henry VIII was the star jouster.
+However, one possibility is that it may have been presented by Katherine to the king as a tournament prize, immediately after a major jousting tournament at the royal palace of Westminster in 1511 in which he was the star participant.

 The heart symbol (represented by the shape of the gold pendant) was used to adorn Henry’s horse at that specific event as were Henry and Katherine’s initials.

-What’s more the heart concept was front and centre of the entire royal Westminster event - because Henry jousted in mock disguise under a romantic French pseudonym - ‘Sir Cuer Loyall’ (Sir Loyal Heart), a reference to his then love for and loyalty to his wife, Katherine, who had just given birth to a son, Prince Henry.
+Symbols of the heart were threaded throughout the royal Westminster event, with Henry jousting in mock disguise under the French pseudonym “Sir Cuer Loyall” (Sir Loyal Heart) – a reference to his love for and loyalty to his wife, Katherine, who had just given birth to a son, Prince Henry.

-Indeed, the entire tournament was arranged to celebrate that politically and personally crucial royal birth,
+Indeed, the entire tournament was arranged to celebrate that politically and personally crucial royal birth.

-The use of hearts for jewellery in early Tudor times was relatively rare - so it is conceivable that the heart-shaped pendant (with Henry and Katherine’s initials and symbols on it) did indeed originate at that very special tournament.
+The use of hearts for jewellery in early Tudor times was relatively rare – so it is conceivable that the heart-shaped pendant did indeed originate at that very special tournament.

-If that was the case, the artefact, in a sense, represents a very significant political phenomenon in 16th century England - namely the Tudor royal need for political stability and the consequent perceived royal requirement for a male heir.
+If that was the case, the artefact, in a sense, represents a very significant political phenomenon in 16th-century England – namely the Tudor royal need for political stability and the consequent perceived royal requirement for a male heir.

-The tournament - and therefore potentially also the newly discovered gold and silver artefact – were connected with the celebration of the birth of just such an heir. (and the political stability that would hopefully create).
-For Henry, a male heir (and resultant dynastic stability) was important - because England had, only a generation earlier, emerged from more than 30 years of bitter and bloody dynastic conflict, the Wars of the Roses.
+For Henry, the stability of a male heir was important because England had, only a generation earlier, emerged from more than 30 years of bitter and bloody dynastic conflict, the Wars of the Roses.

 But in an indirect sense, that celebratory tournament (and thus potentially also the gold pendant and silver chain) ultimately links into the even greater political phenomenon that flowed from Henry’s need for a male heir - namely the English Reformation itself.

-That’s because, tragically, Henry and Katherine’s new-born son (Prince Henry) died just a few weeks after the celebratory tournament had been held - and, ultimately, it was that infant death (and Katherine’s subsequent failure to produce a male replacement) that, years later, led to Henry’s wish to divorce her (and marry Anne Boleyn) and, in turn, that ultimate wish for a divorce caused the break with Rome and the birth of England’s Reformation (one of the most transformative events in British history).
+That’s because, tragically, Henry and Katherine’s newborn son died just a few weeks after the tournament had been held and, ultimately, it was his death (and Katherine’s subsequent failure to produce a male replacement) that, years later, led to Henry’s wish to divorce her (and marry Anne Boleyn).
+A divorce that caused the break with Rome and Catholicism and the birth of England’s Reformation (one of the most transformative events in British history).

-But the gold pendant (and chain) - found by a metal detectorist in Warwickshire - more immediately symbolised another one of Henry’s obsessions - his love for medieval-style French-influenced concepts of chivalry, romances and courtly love.
+But the gold pendant – found by a metal detectorist in Warwickshire – more immediately symbolised another one of Henry’s obsessions: his love for medieval-style French-influenced concepts of chivalry, romances and courtly love.

 Significantly, the heart symbol and the use of French words in both the 1511 tournament and on the gold pendant, are almost certainly inspired by French-influenced chivalric ideas found in literary romances, including those about King Arthur (a legendary ‘royal predecessor’ who Henry was very keen to identify himself with).

-Whether or not the gold pendant is connected to the 1511 celebratory tournament (and thus to the birth of the sadly ill-fated infant Prince Henry) is, of course, not known for sure.
+Whether or not the gold pendant is connected to the 1511 celebratory tournament (and thus to the birth of the ill-fated infant Prince Henry) is, of course, not known for sure.

 But an even greater mystery is how the gold pendant and its gold chain ended up in a field in the Midlands.